freelanc85/arch-installation/README.md

 This step installs arch to your hard drive. *IT WILL FORMAT THE DISK*

 You need to fork this git and edit the variables.sh file with your data for the scripts use.

+When cfdisk open, select DOS, delete all partitions on the disk and create only one new, whole disk.

 ---